aws/karpenter-provider-aws/website/content/en/preview/getting-started-with-terraform/_index.md

 Karpenter (so we don't have to reconfigure the aws-auth ConfigMap), but we need to create an instance profile we can reference.

-Place the following into your `main.tf` to create an instance profile.
+Add the following to your `main.tf` to create the instance profile.

 ```hcl
 resource "aws_iam_instance_profile" "karpenter" {